NehaSontakk/Statistical-Learning/README.md

 # Statistical-Learning
 Introduction to statistical learning and elements of statistical learning covered, along with the Stanford course on the same.
+I highly recommend this course to understand the statistical basics of machine learning algorithms.
+It also covers many R concepts and was a great way to brush up on my R skills.

 ## Regression